ros2/design/articles/per_package_documentation.md

 In general, our vision for the system is:

 - Package maintainers document their packages in their repositories following some guidelines or templates we recommend
-- Package documentation from the repositories is built on the ROS 2 infrastructure and deployed to the ROS 2 documentation site in an automatic process with no input from the maintainer besides an opt-in `doc` block in the distribution.yaml
+- Package documentation (API documentation, other package related content) from the repositories is built on the ROS 2 infrastructure and deployed to the ROS 2 documentation site in an automatic process maintainers can opt in to by adding a `doc` block to the `distribution.yaml`
   - See [REP 141](https://www.ros.org/reps/rep-0141.html) for more context.
 - Package documentation is indexed alongside ROS 2's generic content on our docs site